Originally published in 2009. Updated in 2025 as part of the Personal Branding Blog relaunch under Brown Brothers Media.

 1) Podcast your brand on your blog

-Whenever I talk about podcasts, I typically think of video, but many bloggers choose to record their voice or an interview through the telephone or a voice recorder and then publish it.
-You can do the same and there are services that will aid in the publishing process, such as PodBean.com.
-Audio podcasts are great for people who are scared to show their face or are in situations where they don’t have the necessary equipment to shoot video.
+Whenever I talk about podcasts, I typically think of video, but many bloggers choose to record their voice or an interview through their phone, computer, or a recording app and then publish it.
+You can do the same, and there are services that will aid in the publishing process, such as Spotify for Podcasters, Podbean, or Buzzsprout.
+Audio podcasts are great for people who are more comfortable speaking than being on camera or who don’t have the equipment to shoot video.

-Video is the best way to interact with your audience, especially if you’re charismatic and personable.
-People can get a sense of you from reading your posts, tweets and social network messages, but when it comes to real interaction and emotional connection, video is king.
-Purchase a webcam or a video camera and hook it up directly to your computer using a USB connection.
-If you want to be a professional, and possibly interview other people for an internet type show, then you may want to buy a microphone, a sound amplifier and possibly an HD video camera (they cost less than $1,000 now).
+Video is still one of the best ways to interact with your audience, especially if you’re charismatic and personable.
+People can get a sense of you from reading your posts and social updates, but when it comes to real interaction and emotional connection, video is king.
+Purchase a webcam or a camera that connects directly to your computer using a USB-C connection.
+If you want to be professional and possibly interview other people for an online show, consider a good external microphone, a small audio interface, and an HD or 4K camera.

 2) Lifecasting